Nikhilchopra2k/Credit-Card-analytics-dashboard-/README.md

   # 🔗Analytical Findings
   **Transcations Dashboards**
   Most payments done via Swipe followed by Chip and online.

   Certains states like (TX and NY) generate significantly higher transcation revenue compared to others.

   Revenue and Transc_Vol show peak around certain months.
-  Overall activation rate is 57.4%

   **Transcations Dashboards**
-  Age group 40-50 contributes highest revenue making them most valuable segment High income groups and graduates contribute a larger share of spending and interest earned.
+  Age group 40-50 contributes highest revenue making them most valuable segment.

+  High income groups and graduates contribute a larger share of spending and interest earned.

   Male customer are valuable segment than Females.
+  # 🔗How to use
+Open the Power BI dashboard.

+Use the filters (slicers) to narrow down the data based on categories such as Age, Gender,Card Category,Week_num and Quarter.

+View KPIs (above mentioned) and trends to analyze business performance.

+Click on the navigation buttons to access different pages of the dashboard (e.g., Charts, KPIs, etc.).